Warmlite Knew How to Throw a Gear Party! (page two of two)

 "After the Master, come the feeble efforts of the Apprentice."

 Shown above is this writer's own Gear Extravaganza in 2006.
 It's a potpourri of design concepts and innovation.
 The blue bag on the left is a Moonstone Modulus with no down on the bottom, a detachable hood, and a built-on pad (a Thermarest) (link).
-The red bag on the top is a North Face hoodless ultralight down bag (like a Blue Kazoo, but no hood).
+The red bag on the top is a North Face hoodless ultralight down bag, the North Face Chrysalis (like a Blue Kazoo, but no hood).
 Next down from the top are two vapor barriers liners, the reddish one made by REI, the dark blue one by Moonstone Mountaineering (a design that comes only up to your armpits).
 Below that, the light blue bag is a Goretex Zephyr and detached hood by DownHome, part of their MSS (modular sleeping system), of which the next bag down, the green one, is the centerpiece; that green bag with the big detached hood beside it is a DownHome Dipper, in Goretex. ....The brillantly red and yellow bag below that is my Feathered Friends pride and joy, a (non-Goretex) Puffin, for use in temps down to about minus 20 degrees.
 Below that the big, wide flat bag is a custom sewing creation by myself.
 It has a Goretex top insulated lightly with a layer of Thinsulate, and a waterproof nylon bottom.
 I designed it as an overbag with multiple uses, eg. for extreme cold, one slips the Puffin and sleeping pad inside, conservatively taking the Puffin down to minus 40.
 In very warm weather, it makes a great light bag all by itself for one or two people.

 What is the human attraction to, and love of such high-quality backpacking and climbing gear?
 Somehow the motivations seem different than those of collecting coins or powerful cars...
 To me, the attraction of such camping gear is primitive, it's the caveman in us, obsessed with shelter, warm furs, and roaring fire to fight the harsh mountain night.
 It's a hairy, unshaven guy and his mate always thinking winter thoughts in an Ice Age world...
 The gear is a tool to preserve our lives and our independence under harsh adversity.....
 I think about the outdoorsman's love of backpacking stoves, and I suspect that there's something strongly connnected to primal FIRE in that love.....For a fascinating, nostalgic look at dozens of vintage camping stoves and lanterns, please see link at page bottom for Monte Dodge's Stoves and Lanterns....